dragonstw/socialnets18/assignments/submission3.md

 Clustering coefficient 0.05
 average-path-length 2.928
 ![another rewind](rew2.png)
-I clicked rewire-one until both average path length and clustering coefficient become horizontal.
-These values will obviously change if I make another rewire so I did not include another data.
-But I believe the clustering coefficient is calculated again with the new number of edges.

 ### Discussion
-There is constant horizontal increase in the plot this means there is constant output they keep adding edges with the same value of vertical because the rate at which tend to cluster is uniform by using rewire one.
+There is constant horizontal increase in the plot this means there is constant output they add edges with the same value of vertical because the rate at which tend to cluster is uniform by using rewire one.

 ## Part 2: Segregation
-Normally it is 30% similar wanted but I changed the density to 88%.
-This shows that agents want to live close to their own similarities.
-Intolerant agents are those who are in the minority.

 ### Methods
-While clicking go the plot starts from whererever its current location is to 88% where it is configured.
-The time curve shows there is also a calculated time projection.
-The unhappy increase from around 400 to 0 in 13.8 seconds when I click go.
+I changed the percentage to 88% and the unhappy number increase from around 400 to 0 in 13.8 seconds when I click go.
-When I click on go once it takes the same route (same steps) and after many steps it reaches where there is no longer need to create segregation because no unhappy agents.
-This produces same results as go on its last step.

 ### Results
 Here are the results